 There have been a series of Swiffer ads that involve an "ex" mop or broom being rejected by the woman and her new Swiffer product, complete with sad love songs.
+Later ones show "him" getting together with another household object on the rebound — a rake with a leaf in one of the tines, for instance — making a doubleCargo Ship.

 Prize for weirdest cargo ship ever has to go to the Glad Odor Guard "Trashy Affair" commercial.
 It's Exactly What It Says on the Tin: one episode has a man take a sensual bath with a bag of garbage, complete with rose petals, champagne, and his wife walking in on him while he's in a love shrine to the trash.